-Many leaders still spend most of their time in the office, but the most important part of their role – creating organizational change – requires face-to-face contact with those outside their department (from my Marketing Week column).
+Many leaders still spend most of their time in the office, but the most important part of their role – creating organizational change – requires face-to-face contact with those outside their department.

 I’m writing this column from home.
 Five years ago, we converted the top floor of our house into an office.
 It’s the place where I design keynotes and write invoices.
 However, most of the time I’m out and about speaking at conferences, nudging business leaders to speed up their firms’ transformations.